-- Medical emergencies - Humanitarian flights - Aircraft carrying heads of state or royal families - To alleviate terminal overcrowding/situations where significant distress may be caused to humans or animals. - Non-scheduled movements as a result of major Air Traffic disruption.
+- Medical emergencies - Humanitarian flights - Aircraft carrying heads of state or royal families - To alleviate terminal overcrowding/situations where significant distress may be caused to humans or animals. - Non-scheduled movements as a result of major Air Traffic disruption. - Government requested dispensations

-FIGURE 31 - THE NUMBER OF DISPENSATIONS GRANTED (2010 - 2018)
+FIGURE 31 - THE NUMBER OF DISPENSATIONS GRANTED (2010 - 2019)

-REASONS FOR DISPENSATIONS 2018
+REASONS FOR DISPENSATIONS 2019

-FIGURE 32 - A SUMMARY OF THE REASONS FOR GIVEN DISPENSATIONS DURING 2018
+FIGURE 32 - A SUMMARY OF THE REASONS FOR GIVEN DISPENSATIONS DURING 2019